Click to Call: (248) 283 - 7000

 If you or someone you know has been charged with refusing OWI testing or OWI, it’s important you seek an experienced criminal defense attorney such as J. Dallo of Dallo Law, P.C..
 Attorney Dallo has an in-depth understanding of both OWI laws and the science behind OWI testing.
 His background and dedication to his clients can work to your benefit if you hire him for your case.

-Call Dallo Law, P.C. today at (248) 283-7000 to set up your first consultation free.
+Call Dallo Law, P.C. today at (248) 283-7000 to set up your first consultation.
 Dallo Law, P.C. firm] is located in Bloomfield Hills, but we practice throughout the greater Oakland County and Macomb County area.
 Some cities we frequently reprsent clients from include West Bloomfield Township, Eastpointe, Birmingham, Madison Heights, Pontiac, Troy, Clarkston, New Haven, Fraser, Sterling Heights, Romeo, and Armada.

 Back to top